PROSPER (Depression in Cancer Patients) Study

 People who seek psychological support for these difficulties often face long waiting times before starting treatment, during which their mental health may worsen.

 We have developed a Therapy Preparation Intervention that will aim to support cancer patients who are waiting for psychological treatment.
+Please note, your mental health difficulties do not need to be directly related to your cancer diagnosis (eg if they’re related to a relationship breakdown, but were treated for cancer successfully 20-30 years ago, you’re still eligible)

 The intervention includes a session at the start of the wait, involving an explanation of what can help people gain the most benefit from psychological therapy sessions, goal setting, and automated text reminders of the session’s content until psychological therapy begins.